One winter’s day a couple of years ago, I was asked to take part in a project by the company I was employed by.

 Do you use an alternative WordPress backup solution?
 There are certainly a number of them available.

-I’m looking forward to receiving any comments you have and I’d really appreciate it if you would share my post as well.
+I’m looking forward to hearing all about your disaster recovery plan and I’d really appreciate it if you would share my post as well.

 Latest posts by Tim Bonner (see all)